 What Burglars Don’t Want You to Know

-Great Tips From the San Diego Police Department
+Great Safety Tips From the San Diego Police Department

-Police officers in particular get a macro as well as an up close micro view of home burglaries and burglars.
-They learn how burglars’ minds work: how they decide what residences to rob, how they do it and what is changing and what remains the same over time.
+Police officers get a macro as well as an up-close micro view of home burglaries and burglars.
+They learn how burglars’ minds work: how they decide what residences to rob, how they do it, and what is changing and what remains the same over time.

 We are proud to present to you great tips from the City of San Diego Police Department.